madalinbleoca/Hotel-Reservation-Management/README.md

-Please add in Room class if the room is available isAvailable : true

-Please add in application.properties a method for encrypt the password and user.

-In class Feedback add value of min and max number for rating.

 # **Hotel Reservation Management Web Application**

 A comprehensive web application for managing hotel reservations with user-friendly features, built with Java Spring Boot, Angular, and SQL.